snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-devops-connector.md

 3. On the left navigation pane, select `Users` under the 'General' header.
 4. Select `Add users`.
 5. Copy the Application (client) ID obtained from the app to "Users or Service Principals".
 6. Grant the `Basic` access level and select the projects to allow access to index.
 Also add to the `Project Reader` Azure DevOps group (or equivalent) to ensure access.
 De-select the option to send email invitation to users.
+Click add.

 #### b.
 Azure DevOps OAuth